dguido1/eight-queens-gen-alg/README.md

     ```
     <br>

-    3. For easier to keep track the fitness value and chromosomes in each loop, let show those information into the screen (this code part is commented at this moment)
+    3. For *easier-to-track* *fitness values* and *chromosomes* in each loop, lets display the information to the screen (Commented out at the moment)
     ```python
     for j in range(len(population)):
         print("---Element",j,":",population[j],'f=',fitness_fn(population[j]))
     ```

-    * And show the maximum fitness value and the best fit individual of that loop
+    * And show the *maximum* fitness value and the *best fit individual* of that loop
     ```python
     fittest_individual = max(population, key=fitness_fn)
     fitness_value = fitness_fn(fittest_individual)